-WAC 246-811-077 allows these individuals to move forward with 15 quarter credits covering 7 particular topics.
+WAC 246-811-077 allows these individuals to move forward toward an SUDP credential much more quickly.
+These licensed providers need only one-third the coursework: 15 quarter credits covering 7 particular topics.
 Course work on each of the following topics specific to alcohol and drug addicted individuals is required:

 Lake Washington has developed a series of three online courses to provide this content to working professionals anywhere within Washington state.
 Columns A to G reflect the specific educational content mandated in WAC 246-811-077.